 1. The pop

 When you insert a menstrual cup, you need to make sure that it’s popped completely open once its inside your body.
-Some women can feel the “pop” and some women can’t.
+Some people can feel the “pop” and some can’t.
 You may need to run your finger around the inside of your cup while it’s inserted to see if it feels completely open and round, or slightly smushed or flat on one side.
 If it feels a little flat, you’ll need to reposition or reinsert the cup.

 2. The shimmy